Leticia-NdO/Leticia-NdO/README.md

 - 👋 Hi, I’m Leticia Neves, also known as Leri!
 - 👀 I’m interested in backend development.
-- 🌱 I’m currently learning Django, Java, SQL, NoSQL, Javascript and Node.JS.
+- 🌱 I’m currently interested in web development using node.js/react.js and springboot/angular.
-- 💞️ I’m looking to collaborate on projects related to API development and database's management!
+- 💞️ I’m looking to collaborate on projects related to web development and database's management!
 - 📫 To reach me please send an email to leticianevesdeoliveira1@gmail.com

 <!---